ecausp/ansible-debian-bootstrap/README.md

 ### Vagrant way

-Install vagrant + virtualbox or docker
+Install vagrant + libvirt or docker

 ```commandline
 vagrant up debian-bullseye # with libvirt (or whatever)